-- Complete a Free Application for Federal Student Aid. - Be a U.S. citizen or eligible noncitizen. - Be enrolled in an eligible program working toward a degree or certificate (an AA degree or transfer program to a 4-year school or a certificate program that meets requirements). - Have a high school diploma, a GED Certificate, a home school certificate, have completed 6 units toward an accredited program or pass the Ability to Benefit Test (ATB). - Not be in default on a Federal student loan or owe a repayment on a Federal grant. - Be registered with Selective Service (male students).
+- Complete a Free Application for Federal Student Aid (FAFSA). - Be a U.S. citizen or eligible noncitizen. - Be enrolled in an eligible program working toward a degree or certificate (an AA degree or transfer program to a 4-year school or a certificate program that meets requirements). - Have a high school diploma, a GED Certificate, or a home school certificate. - Not be in default on a Federal student loan or owe a repayment on a Federal grant. - Be registered with Selective Service (male students).